Academics Menu ▾

 Online Master of Education (MEd) in Curriculum and Instruction

-You will be participating in a top-ranked Education graduate program known for its excellence and for providing a significant number of the leaders in Missouri’s state school system.
+At William Woods, you’ll be participating in a graduate program known for its excellence and for providing a significant number of leaders in school systems across Missouri and nationwide.
 As one of these students, you will have the opportunity to learn from active practitioners in the field and make the connections you need for leadership and career growth.
+Classes are offered in a flexible 5-week format.

 Requirements/Curriculum